Non-English versions of The Simpsons: Czech

-The Simpsons ("Simpsonovi") in Czech is broadcast in the Czech Republic and Slovakia, premiering on January 8, 1993, on Česká televize, who broadcast the series until 2010, when the Czech broadcast rights were bought by Prima Cool.
+The Simpsons ("Simpsonovi") in Czech is broadcast in the Czech Republic and Slovakia, premiering on January 8, 1993, on Czech Television, who broadcast the series until 2010, when the Czech broadcast rights were bought by Prima Cool.
 The late actress Helena Štáchová provided the voice of Lisa Simpson until 2017; since then, Ivana Korolová has voiced Lisa.
 Popular Czech actor Jiří Lábus voices Marge Simpson.
-Martin Dejdar voices Bart and Vlastimil Bedrna voiced Homer until the 13th season and Vlastimil Zavřel voices him since then.
+Martin Dejdar voices Bart and Vlastimil Bedrna voiced Homer until the 12th season and Vlastimil Zavřel voices him since 13th season.

 French

 The Simpsons has been dubbed into the French language twice, once in the Canadian province of Quebec and again in France.
 The show is titled "Les Simpson" in both regions, following local orthography standards.
 The French audio on most Region 1 DVDs is the Quebec dub, although very early releases used the European French dub instead.
 It is one of only a handful of American television shows that have wholly separate versions in Quebec and France, and a number of studies have been made comparing them.
-In France all the characters speak standard French, with the exception of the ethnic minorities: Apu is given a Portuguese accent, while black characters such as Carl, who have American accents in the English version, speak with inflected accents typical of North African immigrants.
+In France all the characters speak standard French, with the exception of the ethnic minorities: Apu is given a Goan Portuguese accent, while black characters such as Carl, who have American accents in the English version, speak with inflected accents typical of North African immigrants.
 Kirk Van Houten is given a stereotypical Brussels accent, as "Van Houten" is a name which can be assumed to be Belgian.
 In the Quebec version, blue-collar workers like Homer and Barney Gumble speak with a heavy joual drawl whereas the town élite, such as Principal Skinner and Reverend Lovejoy, speak with a French accent.
 In the Quebec version the ethnic minorities also have accents.
 Noticeably, Carl has the accent of a Black immigrant from Haiti.

 Local idioms are occasionally adopted in place of direct translation.
 American cultural and political jokes are occasionally replaced with local references.
 For instance, a reference to Newt Gingrich in Quebec is generally replaced with one to Mike Harris.
 Most of the recurring characters keep their English names in each French version.
 Two exceptions are Sideshow Bob and Sideshow Mel, who are known as Tahiti Bob and Tahiti Mel in France, as the word sideshow has no direct translation.
 In Quebec, the title sideshow is kept as an Anglicism.
 Another exception is made for the Simpsons family's dog, Santa's Little Helper, who is called "Le p'tit renne au nez rouge" (the French name for the song "Rudolph the Red-Nosed Reindeer", which literally means "Little Red-Nosed Reindeer") in the Quebec version and "Petit Papa Noël" (name of a French Christmas song that literally means "Little Father Christmas") in the French one.